Get started with Connect embedded components

 The update

 method supports updating Connect embedded components after initialization.
-This is useful for switching appearance options at runtime (without refreshing the page).
+You can use it to switch appearance options at runtime (without refreshing the page).
 To do so, use the same stripeConnectInstance

 object you created with initialize